Dog Parks 101

 Is your dog ready for a visit to the dog park?
 If your pet is well socialized and does not show dog aggression, there is only one way to find out.
 Make sure you pack your doggy-bag, which you should always have with you on play dates at the park.
 After each visit, make sure to repack your bag as well.
 Things to bring:

 - A bowl or container to drink out of (Please note that water bowls are not permitted inside the fenced areas of the dog park for health reasons.)

-- A favorite Frisbee or toy (Note, however, that pets, like children, do not always like to share.
-If the thought of another dog taking your pet’s toy away or destroying it will hurt your or your dog’s feelings, or if your pet gets aggressive around his/her toys... it’s better to leave the toys at home.)
+- A favorite Frisbee or toy (Note, that dogs, like children, do not always like to share.
+If the thought of another dog taking your dog’s toy away or destroying it will hurt you or your dog’s feelings, or if your dog gets aggressive around his/her toys, it’s better to leave them at home.)